rtk-incubator/rtk-query/docs/api/createApi.md

 #### Anatomy of an endpoint

 - `query` _(required)_
-  - `query` is the only required property, and can be either a `string` or an `object` that is passed to your `baseQuery`.
-If you are using [fetchBaseQuery](./fetchBaseQuery), this can be a `string` or an object of properties in `FetchArgs`.
+  - `query` is the only required property, and can be a function that returns either a `string` or an `object` which is passed to your `baseQuery`.
+If you are using [fetchBaseQuery](./fetchBaseQuery), this can return either a `string` or an `object` of properties in `FetchArgs`.
 If you use your own custom `baseQuery`, you can customize this behavior to your liking
 - `transformResponse` _(optional)_

   - A function to manipulate the data returned by a query or mutation
   - ```js title="Unpack a deeply nested collection"
     transformResponse: (response) => response.some.nested.collection;
     ```
-    ```js title="Normalize the response data"
+  - ```js title="Normalize the response data"
     transformResponse: (response) =>
       response.reduce((acc, curr) => {
         acc[curr.id] = curr;